j4mie/django-spurl/README.md

 ### Added bonus: `_from` parameters

-As well as the parameters above, Spurl supports a family of methods for *combining* URLs.
+As well as those listed above, Spurl provides a family of parameters for *combining* URLs.
 Given a base URL to start with, you can copy a component from another URL.
 These arguments expect to be passed a full URL (or anything that can be understood by `URLObject.parse`).
 This URL will be parsed, and then the component in question will be extracted and combined with the base URL.

 Below is a full list of the available `_from` methods.
 They have identical semantics to their counterparts above (except they expect a full URL, not just a URL component).